mauropappaterra/Knowledge-System-Programming-Languages/README.md

-A PROGRAMMING LANGUAGE KNOWLEDGE SYSTEM
+A KNOWLEDGE SYSTEM IN PROGRAMMING LANGUAGES

 I've decided to create a knowledge system on every single computer language ever conceived.
 I've implemented the knowledge system on SWI-Prolog, as I found it ideal for this task.
 This knowledge